JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 <secondary-label ref="IntelliJ IDEA"/>
 <secondary-label ref="Android Studio"/>

-In this tutorial you will start with the wizard-generated KMP project and build a more complex application that shares the code for network requests and data serialization between iOS and Android.
+In this tutorial you will start with the wizard-generated Kotlin Multiplatform (KMP) project and build a more complex application that shares the code for network requests and data serialization between iOS and Android.

 The app will retrieve data over the internet from the [Launch Library 2](https://lldev.thespacedevs.com/docs)